wsoltys/tools/README.md

 # srce
 srce.py is a small rce shell in python3.
 I used it for a hackthebox openbsd machine but it can be easily altered for other purposes.
+Note: downloaded files gets encoded/decoded via base64.
+Since its for an openbsd system, its using b64encode.
+You have to alter it for other Linux based systems.